library(ameras)

 supported, which should be supplied to the type argument of

 confint, see below.
-When confint is called
+When the fitted object contains at

-with methods containing at least one of RC,
+least one of RC, ERC, and MCML

-vector of length 2 with one method for RC, ERC
+type should be a vector of length 2 with one interval type

-and MCML and one for FMA and
+for RC, ERC and MCML and one for

-BMA.
+FMA and BMA.

 Regression calibration, extended regression calibration, and Monte Carlo maximum likelihood